msdeepak052/Terraform-Practice-Questions/README.md

 - Integrate a public module (e.g., `terraform-aws-modules/vpc/aws`) into your setup.
 - Pass variables to customize its behavior for your environment.

+## 🚀 Real-Life Industry Terraform Scenarios

+### 1. Launch a Scalable Web Application
+- Create a VPC with public and private subnets.
+- Deploy an Auto Scaling Group of EC2 instances behind an Application Load Balancer.
+- Use security groups and target groups.

+### 2. Deploy a Multi-Tier Architecture
+- Provision three tiers: Web (ALB + EC2), App (EC2), DB (RDS).
+- Use private subnets for App and DB layers.
+- Set up routing, security groups, and NAT Gateway.

+### 3. Set Up Terraform CI/CD in GitHub Actions
+- Create a pipeline that runs `terraform fmt`, `validate`, `plan`, and `apply`.
+- Use environment secrets for AWS credentials.
+- Separate workflows for staging and production.

+### 4. Terraform with Remote State in S3 and State Locking in DynamoDB
+- Configure `backend` block in Terraform.
+- Use versioning and encryption for the S3 bucket.
+- Enable locking and consistency with DynamoDB table.

+### 5. Manage IAM Roles and Policies
+- Create IAM roles for EC2, Lambda, and ECS services.
+- Attach inline and managed policies.
+- Implement least-privilege access.

+### 6. Provision EKS Cluster with Worker Nodes
+- Use `terraform-aws-modules/eks/aws`.
+- Set up node groups with appropriate scaling.
+- Output kubeconfig and authenticate with AWS CLI.

+### 7. Deploy Serverless Application Using Lambda and API Gateway
+- Create Lambda functions with IAM roles.
+- Integrate with API Gateway to expose endpoints.
+- Use CloudWatch for logging and monitoring.

+### 8. Blue/Green Deployment Using Terraform Workspaces
+- Create dev, staging, and prod workspaces.
+- Use workspaces to deploy different versions of the same infrastructure.
+- Automate promotion from staging to prod.

+### 9. Provision Multi-Region Disaster Recovery Setup
+- Deploy infrastructure in two AWS regions using provider aliasing.
+- Sync state and DNS using Route 53 failover routing.
+- Use `terraform_remote_state` for data sharing.

+### 10. Infrastructure Tagging Strategy
+- Implement a consistent tagging module.
+- Automatically apply tags like `Owner`, `Environment`, `CostCenter`.
+- Enforce tagging using pre-commit hooks or policies.

+### 11. Manage Secrets with AWS SSM or Secrets Manager
+- Store DB credentials in SSM Parameter Store or Secrets Manager.
+- Reference them in Terraform using `data` sources.
+- Pass securely to EC2 or Lambda functions.

+### 12. Scheduled Auto Start/Stop of EC2 Instances
+- Use `aws_instance` with Lambda and CloudWatch rules.
+- Create schedule expressions to reduce costs in non-business hours.
+- Use Terraform to deploy automation.

+### 13. Monitor Infrastructure with CloudWatch Dashboards
+- Create custom metrics and dashboards via Terraform.
+- Monitor EC2, RDS, EKS metrics.
+- Set alarms for thresholds.

+### 14. Use Sentinel or OPA for Policy-as-Code
+- Implement guardrails like “No public S3 buckets” or “Tag enforcement”.
+- Run policies during CI/CD or `terraform apply`.

+### 15. Automate SSL Certificate Management
+- Provision ACM certificates using Terraform.
+- Use Route 53 for DNS validation.
+- Attach certificates to ALBs or CloudFront.

+### 16. Use Terraform to Provision Azure/AWS Hybrid Infrastructure
+- Configure providers for both AWS and Azure.
+- Create VPC in AWS and VNet in Azure.
+- Use shared secrets or monitoring solutions across clouds.

+### 17. Import Legacy Resources to Terraform
+- Use `terraform import` to bring existing infra under code.
+- Clean up and map the state with configuration files.
+- Validate with `terraform plan`.

+### 18. Create an Audit-Ready Logging and Monitoring Setup
+- Enable AWS Config and CloudTrail via Terraform.
+- Stream logs to a central S3 bucket.
+- Apply retention and lifecycle policies.

+### 19. Onboard New Environments with a Single Command
+- Parameterize environment creation (e.g., dev, qa, uat, prod).
+- Use modules to deploy identical infrastructure across environments.
+- Separate state and secrets per environment.

+### 20. Implement Cost Optimization with Auto Scaling and Spot Instances
+- Use mixed instance policies in Auto Scaling Group.
+- Balance On-Demand and Spot instances with fallback strategies.
+- Use predictive scaling or schedules.